microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/drive_special.md

 ## Remarks

-To request the children of a special folder, you can request the `children` collection or use the [$expand] ../../../concepts/query_parameters.md) option to expand the children collection.
+To request the children of a special folder, you can request the `children` collection or use the [$expand](../../../concepts/query_parameters.md) option to expand the children collection.

 <!-- {